lucasps100/imdb_top_250_scrape_etl/README.md

 # imdb_top250

 In the 'imdb_top_chart.py' script, BeautifulSoup is used to scrape IMDB's website for their 250 highest rated movies.
 Then, these titles are sent to themoviedb.org's API to return more information about the movies and their directors and lead actors.
-This data is then compiled into 3 seperate csv files for SQL databse construction.
+This data is then cleaned and compiled into 3 seperate csv files for SQL databse construction.

 In the 'database_construction.py' script, Pandas is used to convert the three csv files into dataframes. 'mysql.connector' is used to create three connected tables outs of these dataframes and input the data.